 - A) The Swedish sociologist Gunnar Myrdal describes discrimination as "America's curse."
 Write an essay describing the struggles of minorities in America.
 Specifically, what main gains has our society made in terms of the law (de jure) to achieving equality?
 Finally, how can we collectively reduce de facto discrimination?
 REMEMBER: You must 1) Outline your response for 10 points, and 2) Write a 5-paragraph essay for 25 Points. - B) Ann Beeson has said, "No one is questioning the government's authority to prosecute spies and terrorists, but we do not need to waive [nullify] the Constitution to do so."
 Do you agree with her assessment?
 How do we balance the rights of the accused and the need to protect the nation?
 Address how the US War on Terrorism can infringe upon the rights of persons accused of crimes under the Constitution.
-REMEMBER: You must 1) Outline your response for 10 points, and 2) Write a 5-paragraph essay for 25 Points. - C) The third question will be a surprise.
+REMEMBER: You must 1) Outline your response for 10 points, and 2) Write a 5-paragraph essay for 25 Points.

-17. THE FINAL EXAM REVIEW SHEET 1
+19. THE FINAL EXAM REVIEW SHEET 1